 For all our experiments, we chose the sampling period of the processor controller and the bandwidth controller as 10 seconds and 1 second, respectively.
-The minimum and maximum image transmission rate $[r{\min}, r{\max}]$ was 5 and 15 images/second.
-Therefore, as explained in Sect.
-4.2, the control gain for the bandwidth controller $(K_b)$ was computed to be -0.06 (-1/15).
-Since $G_p$ was measured to be 2, the control gain for the processor controller $(K_p)$ was computed to be -0.5 (-1/2).
-The processor utilization set-point was selected to be 0.7.
+The minimum and maximum image transmission rate $[r{min}, r{max}]$ was 5 and 15 images/second.
+The control gains for the processor controller (K_p) and the bandwidth controller (K_b) were -0.5 and -0.05, respectively.
+The processor utilization set-point was selected to be 0.7, which is slightly lower than rate monotonic scheduling [8] utilization bound for three tasks (0.77).
 The goal of utilization control is to (1) prevent processor overload (which can cause system instability), and (2) avoid unnecessarily under utilizing the processor (which leads to a low task rate).
 The choice of 0.7 as the set point achieves the desired trade off between overload protection and high task rate in our system.
-Since an IEEE 802.11 DCF-based network has a utilization of approximately 0.7 with 20 active nodes (Bianchi 2000), the wireless bandwidth utilization set-point was also configured at 0.7.
+Since an IEEE 802.11 DCF-based network has a utilization of approximately 0.7 with 20 active nodes [27], the wireless bandwidth utilization set-point was also configured at 0.7.
 Although for a system with four nodes the achievable channel utilization could be higher than 0.7 (e.g., as high as 0.8), this value varies depending on many other factors such as packet size, channel bit rate, etc. Considering all these factors, we set the bound to 0.7 conservatively.

-5.4 Experiment 1: constant bandwidth availability and constant workload
+5.4 Experiment 1 : Constant Bandwidth Availability and Constant Workload